Do you know what a faker is?

 - The faker then creates a fake profile on various platforms using a made up name.
 He populates the profile with stolen photos, with watermark cropped off usually.

 - Faker starts randomly messaging older guys, very rarely does the faker go after younger guys because younger guys usually know better.
-Older guys have money, younger guys often don’t etc. So random guy gets a message from some super hot girl wanting to get to know him better and he of course, believes it for whatever reason.
+Older guys have money, younger guys don’t usually have money.

 For those times where the scam victim asks the girl to wave etc… there is actually software the scammer can use to emulate this.